Marcelo d'Amorim

 Students

-ThirdEye: Technique that uses Attention Maps --Explainable AI technique-- for online testing (i.e., anomaly detection) of Autonomous Driving Systems.
+ThirdEye: Technique that uses Attention Maps --Explainable AI technique-- for anomaly detection in Autonomous Driving Systems.

 ThirdEye